-SEPTEMBER 5TH, 12PM (MIDNIGHT)
+JANUARY 22ND, 12PM (NOON)

-Complete the ICP activity in the folder W1 on BS for the Initial Course Participation
+Complete the ICP activity in the folder Start Here on Brightspace

 All deadlines are set on EST.

 ACADEMIC PROCEDURES AND REGULATIONS

 Attendance Policy

 The University expects that students will attend online and traditional classes for which they are registered.
 At times, however, either anticipated or unanticipated absences can occur.
 Therefore, I will drop the lowest 2 quiz and essay grades out of everyone's final grade, so that everyone can skip 2 weeks of assignments if they need.
 If a student needs accommodation for more than two weeks of absence (particularly for Grief/Bereavement, Military Service, Jury Duty, Parental Leave, and Medically Excused Absence), they will have to contact the Office of the Dean of Students at (765) 494-1747 to discuss needs for support.